jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 regardless of the ping.

 Another one is the connection itself.
-No matter how fast your WiFi technology is, still interference will be there from time to time.
+No matter how fast your WiFi technology is, interference will be there from time to time.
 Whenever I'm lagging severely, I check whether the WiFi signal is full bar or not, and most of the time, it's not.